tellor-io/telliot/docs/00_setup-and-usage.md

 Where 5 and .01 are the defaults, the variables are the amount of time in minutes to store historical values for comparison and the the threshold outside the min/max of the values \(e.g. 0.01 = 1%\);

 If the disputer is successful and finds a submitted outside of your acceptable range, a text file containing pertinent information will be created in your working directory \(the one you're running the miner out of\) in the format: `"possible-dispute-(blocktime).txt"`

+# Disclaimer

+If you are building a competing client, please contact us.
+A lot of the miner specifications are off-chain and a significant portion of the mining process hinges on the consensus of the Tellor community to determine what proper values are.
+Competing clients that change different pieces run the risk of being disputed by the community.

+As an example, request ID 4 is BTC/USD.
+If the api's all go down, it is the responsibility of the miner to still submit a valid BTC/USD price.
+If they do not, they risk being disputed and slashed.
+For these reasons, please contribute openly to the official Tellor miner \(or an open source variant\), as consensus here is key.
+If your miner gets a different value than the majority of the other miners, you risk being punished!